fal-ai/dbt-fal/docs/write_jupyter_notebook.md

 # Example 9: Use dbt from a Jupyter Notebook

-We also offer fal as an importable package to load in a Python environment to reference and use your dbt tables in a dynamic way.
+We also offer fal as an importable package to load in a Python environment to reference and use your dbt models and sources.
+You may want to do this to run some ad-hoc analysis on the data.

 We start by importing fal into your project